Our Commitment to Values of Diversity, Equity & Inclusion

 We condemn racism, racial injustice, and oppression of any kind.
 The KSO actively opposes racism by thinking, acting, and advocating for measures to remedy the injustices caused by institutional racism.
 We are committed to examining all KSO systems, policies, and programs and to enacting the changes necessary to promote an anti-racist organizational culture and community.

-Building an Anti-Racist Organizational Culture by Institutionalizing Diversity, Equity, and Inclusion
+Building an Anti-Racist Culture

 The Kalamazoo Symphony Orchestra is committed to being an anti-racist organization.
 We are putting diversity, equity, and inclusion at the core of our organization in daily practice and embodying these values in our actions and behaviors.
 We believe that music can heal and unite, inspire, and create change.
 KSO’s concerts, community programs, and educational programs are opportunities to bring people together to connect through the arts.
 We celebrate the differences that make our work and collaborations richer.